ncphillips/makersasylum.com/memberships.md

     2. Access to tools*
     3. Free wi-fi

-    **Category A: Desk space**

-    Works well for freelancers or DIYers, nomads

-    **Category B: Studio space**

-    Works well for teams or small startups (3-4 members), basically settlers!

-    **Category C: 12-day pass**

-    12-day pass is a flexible day-pass subscription plan which you can subscribe to based on your needs of your project.
-Use it in one go or within 3 months time.
-It's up to you.
-Commitment issues, resolved!

     \*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
 To use Power tools/3D Printer/Laser machine/Welding machine you have to undergo a full day workshop with us to be able to use the same.
 Its for your safety and we take it very SERIOUSLY!
 - template: buckets
   buckets: